artic-network/fieldbioinformatics/docs/installation.md

 authors:
   - Will Rowe
   - Nick Loman
+  - Sam Wilkinson
 date: 2020-03-30
 ---

 # Installation

-As of [release 1.4.0](https://github.com/artic-network/fieldbioinformatics/releases/tag/1.4.0), conda installation of fieldbioinformatics will become difficult due to the mutually exclusive requirements of medaka and clair3, for this reason we recommend either utilising the docker image [available here](https://quay.io/repository/artic/fieldbioinformatics) or to build the package from source after installing the dependencies via Conda.
+As of [release 1.4.0](https://github.com/artic-network/fieldbioinformatics/releases/tag/1.4.0), we provide a docker image [available here](https://quay.io/repository/artic/fieldbioinformatics) and a conda package.
+You may also wish to install the package from source after installing the dependencies via Conda yourself.

 ## Via conda